 assistant Webelos den leader

-A leader in a pack, at least 18 years of age, who is appointed by the chartered organization to help the Webelos den leader.
+A leader in a pack, 18 or older, who is appointed by the chartered organization to help the Webelos den leader.

 Each Venturing crew should have one or more adults, 21 years of age or older, who perform such duties as may be assigned by the Advisor.
 Associate Advisors often are assigned administrative and program functions.

 The online repository for information about official awards and recognitions.
-This is where the most up-to-date information about BSA awards and recognitions may be found including award applications and nomination forms.
-Go to https://www.scouting.org/awards/awards-central.
+This is where the most up-to-date information about BSA awards and recognitions may be found, including award applications and nomination forms.
+Go to www.scouting.org/awards/awards-central

-This may refer to an executive board and is written without capitalization in general reference.
+This may refer to an executive board and is not capitalized in general reference.
 It may refer to a board of review only on second reference.
-Capitalize when in reference to the BSA Executive Board or a specific executive board: Rio Grande Council Executive Board.
+Capitalize in reference to the BSA Executive Board or a specific executive board: Rio Grande Council Executive Board.

 board of regents

 Recipients of the Distinguished Eagle Scout Award are invited to join the Board of Regents of the National Eagle Scout Association.
 The chair of the NESA Board of Regents is elected by those who have accepted membership.
 Capitalize only when reference is clearly to the NESA Board of Regents.